 You can spend hours and hours browsing the net finding wonderful pictures related to whatever you like – and Buddhism is no exception.
 So you can do that for yourself.
-This gallery is therefore not a collection of particularly beautiful pictures, but more of a slightly quirky and very personal ragbag.
+This gallery is therefore not a collection of particularly beautiful pictures, but more of a very personal ragbag.

 If you want more of a “feast”, do have a look at my Kathmandu travelogue from the spring of 2017.
 It’s over on Pica Pica.